 How Does Radiation Therapy Cause Hair Loss?

-Unlike chemotherapy, which impacts the entire body, radiation-induced hair loss occurs only in the treatment region or where the radiation beams penetrate.
+- Area of treatment: The area of the body receiving radiotherapy is also a determining factor.
+Areas with denser hair follicles are more susceptible to substantial hair loss.
+Radiation-induced hair loss occurs only in the treatment region or where the radiation beams penetrate.
 For instance, if radiation is administered to the head, it affects solely the hair follicles in the specific area.
 Conversely, if radiation is targeted at other body parts, like the chest, legs, or abdomen, hair loss will only occur in those particular regions, sparing the hair on the head.

 The good news is that radiation therapy-induced hair loss is usually temporary.
 The damaged hair follicles will become inactive during treatment, causing hair to thin and fall out.
 However, most follicles are not permanently destroyed.
 Once radiation therapy ends, the follicles typically start growing new hair again within a few months.